-Hope is a small town in Hempstead County with two claims to fame: it is the birthplace of former U.S. President Bill Clinton and it showcases some of the world's largest watermelons.
+Hope is around 120 miles from Little Rock.
+It is a small town in Hempstead County with two claims to fame: it is the birthplace of former U.S. President Bill Clinton and it showcases some of the world's largest watermelons.
 The town is home to the President William Jefferson Clinton Birthplace Home National Historic Site.
 The two-story white frame house on South Hervey Street was where Clinton lived from his birth in 1946 until age four.

 John S. Gibson started a watermelon-growing contest to promote the economy in the 1920s.
 The Ivan and Lloyd Bright 1979 and 1985 melons were listed in the Guinness Book of World Records.
 The Hope Chamber of Commerce sponsored the first Watermelon Festival in 1926 and it continues to be celebrated to this day every August.